Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: Preliminaries

 \subsection{\texorpdfstring{$\rm BV$}{BV} functions and sets of finite perimeter in metric measure spaces}

-We begin with the definitions of \emph{function of bounded variation} and \emph{set of finite perimeter} in the setting of m.m.s.. \begin{definition}[$\rm BV$ functions and perimeter on m.m.s.]
+We begin with the definitions of \emph{function of bounded variation} and \emph{set of finite perimeter} in a m.m.s. \begin{definition}[$\rm BV$ functions and perimeter on m.m.s.]
 Let $(X,\dist,\meas)$ be a metric measure space.
-Given $f\in L^1_{loc}(X,\meas)$ we define
+Given $f\in L^1_{\mathrm{loc}}(X,\meas)$ we define